nccgroup/DetectWindowsCopyOnWriteForAPI/README.md

 Background
 -------------
-The purpose of these tools is to enumerate aspects of Windows processes that support the detection of process injection tradecraft used by threat actors.
+The purpose of these tools is to enumerate traits of Windows processes that support the detection of process injection tradecraft used by threat actors.

 Tools
 -------------